Serving Greater San Antonio & South Texas, Victoria, New Braunfels, San Marcos, Laredo, San Antonio

 As the mixture is pumped underneath the concrete slab, it fills all empty spaces and creates pressure on the slab that lifts the surface upwards.
 Once injected, the slurry will then harden into a solid fill that's more stable than the soil, yet lighter than concrete.

-Baird Foundation Repair offers an fast, effective, and less invasive approach to concrete leveling with PolyLevel®.
+Baird Foundation Repair offers a fast, effective, and less invasive approach to concrete leveling with PolyLevel®.
 The PolyLevel® system involves injecting an expanding polymer foam under the concrete for a durable, long lasting solution.
-If you're interested in learning about what PolyLevel® can do for you, call us for a free estimate in San Antonio, Victoria, Laredo, New Braunfels, San Marcos and nearby.
+If you're interested in learning about what PolyLevel® can do for you, call us for a free estimate in San Antonio, Laredo, Corpus Christi and nearby.

 These concrete steps have suffered from severe settling over time and have separated from the foundation structure.